Kasthuri Maan: Soundtrack

-The soundtrack was composed by Ilaiyaraaja while the lyrics for all the songs were written by Vaali, Muthulingam, Mu.
-Metha, Pazhani Bharathi & Na.
-Muthukumar.
+The soundtrack was composed by Ilaiyaraaja.

 Critical reception

 The Hindu wrote, "Sumangala Arts and maker A.K.Lohithadas...deserve to be lauded for not succumbing to the lure of the commercial format and dwelling on a moving storyline that has comedy, sentiment, romance and passion in right proportions.
 And all these blend with the story to form a cohesive whole".
-Indiaglitz.com wrote, "A dominant performance by Meera Jasmine coupled with a touchy screenplay by director Lohitha Dass makes Kasthoori Maan an engrossing movie.
-With unpredictable sequence of events and crisp dialogues by Jaya Mohan, the movie is certainly an offbeat entertainer worth a watch".
+Lajjavathi of Kalki praised the acting of Prasanna, Meera Jasmine and other actors, realistic fights, Jayamohan's dialogues and Ilaiyaraaja's music.

+Accolades

+Meera Jasmine won the Tamil Nadu State Film Award Special Prize for Best Actress.
+The film won the Tamil Nadu State Film Award for Best Film Portraying Woman in Good Light.